relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 `Group Identifier` Truncation occurs for EXTERNAL DATA SOURCES ONLY.
 External Data Sources have a `Provider` on their `Data Source Type` that is not equal to `Trace` or `Globanet`.
 Running `Group Identifier` Truncation will result in generation of a separate `loadfile.replaced.dat` load file even if no other Data Transformations are defined on the Data Source.
 For additional information, please contact [support@relativity.com](mailto:support@relativity.com).
 {: .info}

+## Trace Search

+Trace improved term searching to provide better workspace performance to clients.
+As part of this, tbd